Roave/you-are-using-it-wrong/README.md

 ### Examples

+You can experiment with the following example by running `cd examples && ./run-example.sh`.

-Assuming you have a library with following `composer.json`:
+Given you are the author of `my/awesome-library`, which has following `composer.json`:

 ```json
 {